k-nautresurrect/PythonOOPs/pythonvenv/README.md

 	- initate the virtual environment by executing
 		- ```python3 -m virtualenv dirName``` here -m flag is used to specify the module
 	- this will initiate all files for virtual environment in the directory.
+- to activate the new environment
+	- use ```source dirname/bin/activate``` here activate is just a bash file which will set certain path variables for the current environment
+	- to deactivate this environment simply type ```deactivate```
+	- to remove this virtual environment and all the other path variable use ```rm -rf dirname```